GUID Wiki - Complete Technical Reference

 These articles expand on related concepts, formats and practical considerations.

 Disclaimer: All information is provided for general educational and technical reference only.
-While we aim to keep the content accurate, current and aligned with published standards.
-No guarantees are made regarding completeness, correctness or suitability for any specific use case.
+While we aim to keep the content accurate, current and aligned with published standards, no guarantees are made regarding completeness, correctness or suitability for any specific use case.

 Always evaluate behavior in your own environment.